ETH-PBL/EcoTrack/README.md

 - **algorithm-opensource**
   - **embedded_c_implementation** (Folder for Zephyr RTOS implementation for nRF52833 DK)
-  - **c_implementation** (Folder for C implementation of the algorithm plus test files)
+  - **algorithm** (Folder for algorithm plus test files)
-    - **algorithm** (Folder containing algorithm.c and .h)
+    - **c_implementation** (Folder containing the C implementation, consisting of algorithm.c and .h)
       - algorithm.c
       - algorithm.h
+    - **py_implementation** (Folder containing the Python implementation, consisting of algorithm.py)
+      - algorithm.py
-    - **testfiles** (Folder containing sample testinput.csv and testoutput_groundtruth.csv)
+    - **testfiles** (Folder containing sample testinput.csv)
       - testinput.csv
-      - testoutput_groundtruth.csv
-    - test.c (Test application as described later)
+    - test.c (C test application as described later)
+    - test.py (Python test application as described later)
-    - Makefile (Makefile for the test, including `make test` to build the test application and `make clean` to clean it)
+    - Makefile (Makefile for the test, including `make test` to build and test the test application and `make clean` to clean it)

 ## Algorithm Description

-The core algorithm is implemented in the `algorithm.c` and `algorithm.h` files.
+The core algorithm is implemented in the `algorithm.c` and `algorithm.h` respectively `algorithm.py` files.
 It employs a finite state machine (FSM) with states for decrease (D), zero (Z), and increase (I).
 The algorithm dynamically adjusts the sampling frequency (k) based on the battery level, using additive increase for the increase state and multiplicative decrease for the decrease state.

-A minimal sample on how to use/initialize the algorithm is given here:
+A minimal sample on how to use/initialize the C implementation of the algorithm is given here:

 ```c
 #include "algorithm.h"